input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/index.md

 ## Specification

-Catalyst signed object is [COSE] based structure, particularly `COSE Signed Data Object` [COSE] type.
+Catalyst Signed Document is [COSE] based structure, particularly `COSE Signed Data Object` [COSE] type.
 It fully inherits an original [COSE] design and specifies the details of different [COSE] header's fields.

-### Catalyst Signed Document fields
+### Catalyst Signed Document metadata fields

-To uniquely specify a Catalyst Signed Document type, version etc., as it was mentioned before, a list of different fields is specified.
+To uniquely specify a Catalyst Signed Document type, version etc., as it was mentioned before, a list of different metadata fields is specified.
 Also as you can see from the specification, it is allowed to add any number of additional metadata fields, which could be specified for each `type` of document.

 All these fields will be encoded as the [COSE] `protected` header

 <!-- markdownlint-disable max-one-sentence-per-line code-block-style -->
-??? note "Catalyst Signed Document fields: `signed_doc_meta.cddl`"
+??? note "Catalyst Signed Document metadata fields: `signed_doc_meta.cddl`"

     ```CDDL
     {{ include_file('src/architecture/08_concepts/signed_doc/cddl/signed_doc_meta.cddl', indent=4) }}